Afghan Gynecologist Said She Fled Country Because The Taliban Sent Her Death Threats

 AIZENMAN: What's more, the girl did not want to get pregnant.

 AKBARI: (Through interpreter) She begged me for help.

 AIZENMAN: So Akbari gave the girl a contraceptive injection that would last for three months.
 Soon after, she got a furious phone call from the girl's husband.

 AKBARI: (Through interpreter) He said, why did you do such a thing?
 Now I cannot have babies.

 AIZENMAN: The man kept calling to rage at her almost every day, and Akbari soon learned that he was no ordinary citizen.
 He was a leader of a Taliban contingent that was active in the rural area outside the city.

-AKBARI: (Foreign language spoken).
+AKBARI: (Non-English language spoken).

 AIZENMAN: As the local Taliban started to make military gains, Akbari noticed a shift in the tone of the man's phone calls